 Kaitlin Burkly is the Director of Programs for the Georgia Prevention Project.
 She provides oversight of the Georgia Meth Project, Georgia Rx Abuse Project, and all community outreach programs.

 Before joining the Georgia Prevention Project, Kaitlin was a Peace Corps Volunteer.
 She spent two years in Mozambique, Africa working on education and community development projects that emphasized sustainability and community empowerment.
 She has many years of experience working with teens and young adults.
 Kaitlin gained invaluable knowledge about the Georgia Prevention Project during her time as the Community Outreach Specialist.

 A native of Kennesaw, Georgia, Kaitlin earned her undergraduate degree in English from the University of Georgia.
 She earned her Master’s Degree in Social Work from The Andrew Young School of Policy Studies at Georgia State University with a concentration in Community Partnerships.
 She is passionate about working with youth and using advocacy efforts and education to strengthen communities.
 She believes that prevention efforts and changing attitudes about substance abuse will make for a healthier Georgia, where young people can thrive.

-Courtney Campbell is the Program Coordinator for the Georgia Prevention Project.
-As Program Coordinator, she is responsible for raising awareness and educating youth and young adults on the dangers and consequences of Prescription Drug abuse.
+Allie Winkleman is the Program Coordinator for the Georgia Prevention Project.
+As Program Coordinator, she is responsible for raising awareness and educating youth and young adults on the dangers and consequences of prescription drug misuse and abuse.

-As our new Community Outreach Specialist for the Georgia Prevention Project, Tiffany Cuthbert is primarily responsible for creating and maintaining community partnerships, providing education about meth and prescription drug abuse in schools, coordinating volunteers, and overseeing our Teen Advisory Council.
+Conner Nettles is the Community Outreach Specialist for the Georgia Prevention Project.
+In this role, she is primarily responsible for creating and maintaining community partnerships, providing education about meth and prescription drug abuse in schools, coordinating volunteers, and overseeing our Teen Advisory Council.